prototypefund/Digital_Bargeld-docs/api-mint.rst

   :>json date list_issue_date: The date when the denomination keys were last updated.
   :>json list signkeys: A JSON list of the mint's signing keys.
 Described below in detail.
   :>json base32 eddsa_sig: compact EdDSA signature_ (binary-only) over the SHA-512 hash of the concatenation of all SHA-512 hashes of the RSA denomination public keys in `denoms` (in the same order as they were in `denoms`).
 Note that for hashing, the binary format of the RSA public keys is used, and not their base32_ encoding.
 Wallets cannot do much with this signature by itself; it is only useful when multiple clients need to establish that the mint is cheating (with respect to end-user anonymity) by giving disjoint denomination keys to different users.
 If a mint were to do this, this signature allows the clients to demonstrate to the public that the mint is dishonest.
+  :>json base32 eddsa_pub: public EdDSA key of the mint that was used to generate the signature.
+Should match one of the mint's signing keys from /keys.
+(Given explicitly as the client might otherwise be confused by clock skew as to which signing key was used.)

   A denomination description in the `denoms` list is a JSON object with the following fields: